global-asp/lida-source/lt/0020_aš-galiu-daryti-daugybę-dalykų.md

-# Aš galiu daryti daugybę dalykų.
+# Aš galiu daryti daugybę dalykų

 ##
 Aš galiu ruošti maistą.